the-events-calendar/the-events-calendar/readme.txt

 * Version - The Events Calendar 6.8.0 is only compatible with Events Tickets Plus 6.1.0 or higher.
 * Version - The Events Calendar 6.8.0 is only compatible with Event Tickets 5.16.0 or higher.
 * Feature - Added integration with new premium Seating product for Event Tickets.
+* Language - 0 new strings added, 6 updated, 0 fuzzied, and 0 obsoleted

 = [6.7.1] 2024-10-21 =